About

 Our communities are at the heart of the White Rose Forest and everything we do.
 We plant trees for the benefit of everyone in North and West Yorkshire.
 We also aim to increase the involvement and connection of our local communities with the planning, planting and management of trees and woodland.

-The White Rose Forest is the largest of England’s Community Forests and one of four northern community forests working together with the Woodland Trust to create the Northern Forest that will stretch from Merseyside across Manchester and Yorkshire.
+The White Rose Forest is the largest of England’s Community Forests and one of four northern community forests working together with the Woodland Trust and the Community Forest Trust to deliver the Northern Forest programme between Merseyside and the Yorkshire coast.

 Working in partnership